yyan2/webware/README.txt

 There are 4 different jade files rendered in div4 such as inputPet, inputResult, querypet and statistics.
 There are 4 buttons, which correspond to 4 jade files in div4, will send a request to the server when one of them is clicked.

-All jade files rendered in div4 deal with the database in the rous server.
+All jade files are rendered in div4 to deal with the database in the rous server.
-When the server receives a certain request from the browser, it will call a function to either modify the data or get data from the database.
+When the server receives certain requests from browsers, it will call a function to either modify the data or grab data from the database.
-Javascript files which take care of the database are in the db_js folder, and the file, which reseive requests, call functions and send responses, is located in the route folder called index.js.
+Those javascript files which take care of the database are in the db_js folder, and the file which routes browser requests is located in the route folder called index.js.

 The public folder contains files which are executed by browsers or used by users such as image files, stylesheet files, javascript files, etc.